Tarutyne steppe: Value

 Ironically, it was the former military range, with the large protected zone used for grazing, which created conditions similar to the natural steppe ecosystem requirements - over 100 years of moderate grazing pressure and lack of plowing.

 The main values of the preserve are ecosystems of forb-fescue-feather grass and fescue-feather grass, typical of virgin and secondary steppe.
 Here, Stipa capillata, Stipa lessingiana and rarely other feather grass species dominate.
 Among animals which occur here, over 40 species are listed in the Red Book of Ukraine.
 The steppe plays an important role for the preservation of many rare species of steppe birds.
 Also, the territory is important for the southern birch mouse.
-Its population in "Tarutyns'kyj steppe" landscape preserve is one of the last population which has been preserved in Ukraine.
+Its population in "Tarutyne steppe" landscape preserve is one of the last population which has been preserved in Ukraine.

 The preserve is nominated as the object of the Emerald Network and is included in the Emerald Network database by a Berne Convention on the Conservation of European Wildlife and Natural Habitats Secretariat.